Couleslaw/Direction-Field-Visualizer/README.md

 # Direction Field Visualizer

 This visualizer allows you to plot the direction field of a given differential equation.
 You can zoom in and out, move around and watch the direction field change in real time as well as tracing individual solution curves.
-The arrows can also be colored according to the curvature of the solutions, which can result in some truly spectacular images, see [gallery](https://github.com/Couleslaw/Direction-Field-Visualizer/wiki/gallery).
+The arrows can also be colored according to the curvature of the solutions, which can result in some truly spectacular images, see the [gallery](https://github.com/Couleslaw/Direction-Field-Visualizer/wiki/gallery).

 ## What is a direction field?